itteco/iframely-wordpress/iframely/readme.txt

 Iframely will work well with multisite installations.
 Iframely options page is available for super admins only, and the settings will be the same for all blogs on your WPMU setup.

+= Oh, the Facebook! =

+Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
+However, some of the posts can be private and not accesssible to our parsers.
+For those, we can not convert the URL into embed code.
+Also, Facebook events don't have native embed codes and so Iframely doesn't support these too.

 == Changelog ==

+= 0.5.0 =

+Making Iframely to work nicely with [AMP WP plugin](https://wordpress.org/plugins/amp/).
+Iframely now catches all missing embeds and follow your Iframely settings.
+But you can also opt to have Iframely for all embeds.

 = 0.4.0 =